wengyanqing/plcontainer/README.md

 1. The `LANGUAGE` argument to Greenplum is `plcontainer`

-1. The function definition starts with the line `# container: plc_python_shared` which defines the name of runtime that will be used for running this function.
+1. The function definition starts with the line `# container: plc_r_shared` which defines the name of runtime that will be used for running this function.
 To check the list of runtimes defined in the system you can run the command `plcontainer runtime-show`.
 Each runtime is mapped to a single docker image, you can list the ones available in your system with command `docker images`

 PL/Container supports various parameters for docker run, and also it supports some useful UDFs for monitoring or debugging.
 Please read the official document for details.